Wall Street Pummels Liberty Global plc (LBTYA) After Recent Earnings Report

 Sponsored

-LBTYA currently public float of 482.18M and currently shorts hold a 0.56% ratio of that float.
-Today, the average trading volume of LBTYA was 1.22M shares.
+The average price from analysts is $36.26, which is $14.82 above the current price.
+LBTYA currently public float of 482.18M and currently shorts hold a 0.55% ratio of that float.
+Today, the average trading volume of LBTYA was 1.23M shares.

 LBTYA’s Market Performance